pes2ug23cs178/ML_C_PES2UG23CS178_Dinakar_Emmanuel/ML_Assignment/README.md

 source ser/bin/activate
 pip install -r requirements.txt
 ```
 The notebook that defines the model is named `final_1d-2d-cnn.ipynb`.
-To include the datasets that we worked on, add this code cell at the top of the notebook:<br>
+To include the datasets that we worked on (if not done already), add this code cell at the top of the notebook:
 ```
 import kagglehub
 uwrfkaggler_ravdess_emotional_speech_audio_path = kagglehub.dataset_download('uwrfkaggler/ravdess-emotional-speech-audio')